haoliangyu/DTCM/README.md

 DTCM
 ====

-Dynamic Threshold Cloud-Masking Algorithm in Python and Matlab
+This project is the implementation of the Dynamic Threshold Cloud-Masking Algorithm proposed by Alan V. Vittorio and Willian J. Emery.
+More detail about the algorithm is at the paper "An Automated, Dynamic Threshold Cloud-Masking Alogrithm for Daytime AVHRR Images Over Land".

+There are two versions of the algorithm:

-The Matlab code was part of my undergraduate thesis work.
-It may not be very readable.
+1) The Matlab code was part of my undergraduate thesis work.
+Since it is the very first version, it is too complex and not very readable.
+If you want to work on this version, start from the DTCM_Classic.m file and you do need a loooooooooot of modification.

-The latter python code was a python practise.
-It was a rewrite of the Matlab code and should be more readable.
+2) The latter python code was a rewrite of the matlab code.
+It is much shorter and readable.
+I highly recommend to start on this version.

 If you have any problem about the code and the algorithm, feel free to contact me.